What is Trump’s “Mexico City Policy,” also known as the “Global Gag Rule”?

 The effects of the rule on these programs are still unknown but will most likely include the following profoundly damaging impacts:

-- Because the US is the largest global donor on health, the rule is likely to undermine progress on health outcomes.
+- Because the US is the largest global donor on health, the rule is likely to undermine progress on improving health.

 - The restrictions will cause easily preventable maternal deaths, both due to unsafe abortion and to an increase in unplanned pregnancies in places where rates of maternal mortality are already high.